What Is The Best Desiccant Dehumidifier? Top 8 Options Reviewed…

 These packets measure 4 ½-inches by 7 ½-inches and they are filled with silica gel beads that are between 2 and 4mm in size.
 The packets are made from a strong fabric that uses Spunbond Technology for ultimate moisture absorption.

 You just lay the package where you need moisture control.
 That could be in the bottom of a drawer, on a closet shelf, or wherever you need it.
-Dry&Dry has been in the desiccant silica gel business for over 30 years and manufacture various size packets of their product.
+Dry&Dry has been in the desiccant silica gel business for over 30 years and manufactures various size packets of their product.

 Pros